What is Oracle Cloud Infrastructure Storage Gateway?

 General purpose network storage - Storage Gateway is not a general purpose storage filer and must not be used as a replacement for traditional network storage appliances.

-File sync and share - Though Storage Gateway is an effective data mover, but not a replacement for file sync and share services.
+File sync and share - Though Storage Gateway is an effective data mover, it's not a replacement for file sync and share services.
 Evaluate Oracle services like Oracle Document Cloud service for your file sync and share needs.

-Content collaboration - Storage Gateway does not support multiple appliance instances simultaneously reading from and writing to a single Object Storage bucket.
+Content collaboration - Storage Gateway does not support multiple instances simultaneously reading from and writing to a single Object Storage bucket.
 Storage Gateway is not meant to be used as a tool that enables distributed teams to collaborate on creating and managing content.

 Frequently modified files – When an existing file is modified, its content is read from Object Storage if not present in cache.
 The modified file is later uploaded as a new version/instance of the file.
 Therefore, files that are frequently modified are not ideal both in terms of consuming upload/download bandwidth and capacity utilization.